Aunt Vadge: I only do anal with my boyfriend to stay a virgin, but it hurts

 Second, you need to be turned on.
 The more foreplay and excitement you feel, the more open and receptive your body will become.
 This will increase your pleasure, and minimise pain.
 Being relaxed makes your body open.
 An open body makes things slide in easier.

 Positions are also important.
 You can mix it up.
 Sometimes spooning can be the most gentle way to perform anal sex.
 Have him gently stimulate your clitoris while he slowly plays with your anus.
-This gives you lots of power as well as you can change your position to allow more or less pressure as you desire.
+This gives you lots of power, and you can change your position to allow more or less pressure if you desire.

 Warmest regards,